Refsa/RePacker/README.md

 You can find benchmarks under the [performance](#performance) section.

+## Where
+Library is hosted on [nuget](https://www.nuget.org/packages/RePacker/).

+You can also find the Unsafe portion, with just the Buffer and BoxedBuffer at [nuget](https://www.nuget.org/packages/RePacker.Unsafe/), but these are included in the main package.

+You can also directly build the project under "RePackage" or "RePackage.Unity" with `dotnet build -c Release`.

 ## General Use

 Currently both bootstrapping is enabled by default, but can be toggled with the NO_BOOTSTRAP compiler defines.
 In .NET the bootstrap is initialized statically, but for Unity this happens with the use of `RuntimeInitializeOnLoad`.